lalvarezpoli/lalvarezpoli/README.md

 # Luis Francisco Alvarez 🇪🇸 🇦🇷

 ## About Me
 Hello!
 I'm Luis, an Economist and Data Scientist with a background in Economics and a Master's in Data Science from the Barcelona School of Economics.
-My journey into the world of data began during my undergraduate studies, where I discovered my passion for statistics, machine learning, and their applications in finance and economics.
+My journey into the world of data began during my undergraduate studies and has continued up until my ongoing Masters's program in the field.
+I discovered my passion for statistics, machine learning, and their applications in finance and economics.
 Now, I'm eager to blend my analytical skills with my interest in finance to pursue a career as a hybrid analyst, where I can leverage data to drive decision-making in financial and bussines contexts.

 ## Education